NoahSailer/FishLSS/README.md

 -------

-Here's an example showing how to create a forecasting object, calculate derivatives, and generate a Fisher matrix:
+Below is a very quick example showing how to create a forecasting object, calculate derivatives of the redshift-space galaxy power spectrum, and generate a Fisher matrix.
+See notebooks/
 ```
 # import dependencies
 from headers import *